 British Gas Hive

-The pick of smart heating systems for UK users and reportedly set to land in the US as well, Hive's simplicity is its biggest advantage.
+The pick of smart heating systems for UK users and available in a couple US states via Direct Energy, Hive's simplicity is its biggest advantage.
 Owned by Blighty's favourite doormat botherers British Gas, it's a solid and robust system that works with 99% of boilers, enabling you to create schedules, turn your heating on/off remotely.
 It will also smartly switch off should it detect your smartphone is taking a holiday.

 Yves Behar (Jambox and August Smart Lock) designed the latest model as well so it'll look the part in your home too.